Azure/tech-connect-migration-lab/MongoDB-vCore/docs/2-mongodb-lab-instructions-connect.md

     //INCLUDE IMAGE
     //INCLUDE IMAGE

-    >[!note] You may need to press refresh a few times to see the count go up.
-New sales record is written every 5 seconds.
+    >[!note] Your document count will differ from the screenshot.
+The idea here is to observe that document count increases over time.
+Also, you may need to press refresh a few times to see the count go up.
+New sales record is written only every 5 seconds.

     This concludes the preparation section.
 Let's now go and migrate this MongoDB to Azure Cosmos DB for MongoDB vCore.